bitfinity-network/tech-docs-bitfinity-evm/docs/interact/minting.md

 ---
-title: Minting Tokens
+title: Testnet Tokens
-sidebar_position: 5
+sidebar_position: 2
 ---

-# Minting Tokens
+# Minting Testnet Tokens

 ## Introduction

-Minting is the process of creating new tokens.
-In the context of the Bitfinity, minting is the process of creating new tokens on the Bitfinity Testnet.
-The Bitfinity Testnet supports minting tokens for the Native Asset.
+The [Bitfinity Testnet](https://bitfinity.network) supports minting testnet tokens which users can pay for gas fees when deploying their dapps.

+We support minting testnet tokens in a number of ways.

+* Discord
+* Web Interface
+* JSON RPC
+* Internet Computer Interface

-## Minting
+## Minting on Discord

 We have two endpoints for minting tokens.
 We support both IC and Ethereum users.
+For the JSON-RPC endpoint, we use the `ic_mint_native_token` method, while for the IC endpoint, we use the `mint_native_tokens` method.

+## Minting through the Website

+## Minting through JSON RPC

-For the JSON-RPC endpoint, we use the `ic_mintEVMToken` method, while for the IC endpoint, we use the `mint_evm_tokens` method.
+We have two endpoints for minting tokens.
+We support both IC and Ethereum users.
+For the JSON-RPC endpoint, we use the `ic_mint_native_token` method, while for the IC endpoint, we use the `mint_native_tokens` method.

 ## Examples